kinddylee/filesystem-component/README.md

 While the current class is stable and usable, new features will be added eventually for even better file system support.

 - Add functions to retrieve data from files:
-    - Get file size in a human friendly way.
     - http://www.php.net/manual/en/function.stat.php

 - Add functions to retrieve data from directories: